Lia-droid/Lia-droid/README.md

 Hi, I’m Lia da Graca (@Lia-droid)

-I am the Research Lead in Quantum Technologies and Vice Lead of AI at the Laboratory of Simulations and Scenarios (LabSS),
+I am the Research Lead in Quantum Technologies and Vice Lead of AI at the Laboratory of Simulations and Scenarios (LSC),
-Naval War School (Brazil), working on foresight, defence-related scenarios, and complex systems under stress.
+Naval War School (EGN-Brazil), working on foresight, defence-related scenarios, and complex systems under stress.

 My work focuses on: